 Johnson, C.N.
 (2022).
 Business As Mission, In A Nutshell - All the Basics: The Essential Road Map for Christian Entrepreneurs.

 Rogers, S. (2023).
 Legitimate Business as Mission Ventures and Effective Witness.
 [Senior Thesis, Liberty University].

 Wickman, G. (2011).
 Traction - Get a Grip on Your Business.
+Where is the rest of this citation?